wangzizhe/Traffic-Sign-Classifier/README.md

 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
+* Analyze the Softmax probabilities of the new images
 * Summarize the results with a written report

 ## Reflection